Author’s Note: This article was originally posted in August 2020 and has been updated with new content.

 Web analyst profile

 The best web analysts hold a unique range of abilities and characteristics as shown above.
 Some of these may seem obvious, such as confidence with handling numbers.
 But there are many subtle qualities to cover when scouting for a consultant you can trust.
+More on these below.

-One: they understand web analytics tools
+1) They understand web analytics tools

 Most web analysts will have preferred tools for analysis, tagging, reporting and testing.
 The most common is the Google suite of products – including Google Analytics, Google Tag Manager and Google Data Studio.